-Dr Anisha Abraham, MD, MPH is a pediatrician and adolescent health specialist with 25 years of global experience.
+Anisha Abraham, MD, MPH is a pediatrician and adolescent health specialist with 25 years of global experience.
 Her career encompasses clinical care, teaching, research, public health, and media.
 Anisha is based in Amsterdam, NL and currently on the faculty at the University of Amsterdam, Georgetown University Hospital, and Chinese University of Hong Kong.
-She previously served as a reserve lieutenant colonel and active-duty physician in the US Army.
+She previously served as an active-duty physician in the US Army.
 Anisha works with young people on a variety of issues including handling transition, substance use, stress, and depression.
-Anisha’s personal experience as a CCK is the basis for her passion in helping global kids to discover their strengths, build resilience, and successfully navigate a changing world.
+Her personal experience as a CCK is the basis for her passion in helping global kids to discover their strengths, build resilience, and successfully navigate a changing world.
+Anisha is currently writing a book for parents, educators and health providers entitled Raising Global Teens which is to be published in 2020.
 Her website is dranishaabraham.com.

 Tabassim Ali is an Assistant Professor in the College of Education at Zayed University.
 She qualified as a social worker in 2008 and specialized in child protection.
 She worked in a number of inner city local authorities within the UK in front line first response child protection teams, safeguarding vulnerable children and supporting families to meet the best outcomes for children.
 She moved to Zayed University in 2016 as Assistant Professor in Social Work to support the setting up of a Social Work programme in Zayed University.
 Her research interests are around the newly set up child protection procedures within the UAE, domestic violence and third culture children